 Table Of Contents

-- 1 How to insert endnotes in Google Docs
+- How to add endnotes in Google Docs

-- 6 Format to add the numbering in endnotes
+- What is the format to add the numbering in endnotes

 Before creating the endnotes, you need to add a footnote in your Google Docs.